Invesco S&P 500 Pure Growth ETF (NYSEARCA:RPG) Shares Sold by Royal Bank of Canada

-Royal Bank of Canada cut its holdings in shares of Invesco S&P 500 Pure Growth ETF (NYSEARCA:RPG) by 7.0% during the third quarter, Holdings Channel.com reports.
-The institutional investor owned 124,256 shares of the company’s stock after selling 9,422 shares during the period.
+Royal Bank of Canada trimmed its position in Invesco S&P 500 Pure Growth ETF (NYSEARCA:RPG) by 7.0% during the third quarter, Holdings Channel.com reports.
+The firm owned 124,256 shares of the company’s stock after selling 9,422 shares during the period.
 Royal Bank of Canada’s holdings in Invesco S&P 500 Pure Growth ETF were worth $23,927,000 as of its most recent SEC filing.

-A number of other institutional investors have also added to or reduced their stakes in RPG.
-Beacon Capital Management Inc. acquired a new stake in shares of Invesco S&P 500 Pure Growth ETF in the 3rd quarter valued at $30,000.
-Jones Financial Companies Lllp acquired a new stake in shares of Invesco S&P 500 Pure Growth ETF in the 3rd quarter valued at $37,000.
-Selective Wealth Management Inc. acquired a new stake in shares of Invesco S&P 500 Pure Growth ETF in the 3rd quarter valued at $77,000.
-Arkadios Wealth Advisors raised its holdings in shares of Invesco S&P 500 Pure Growth ETF by 77.0% in the 3rd quarter.
-Arkadios Wealth Advisors now owns 416 shares of the company’s stock valued at $80,000 after purchasing an additional 181 shares in the last quarter.
-Finally, SouthState Corp acquired a new stake in shares of Invesco S&P 500 Pure Growth ETF in the 3rd quarter valued at $126,000.
+Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Beacon Capital Management Inc. acquired a new stake in Invesco S&P 500 Pure Growth ETF during the 3rd quarter worth $30,000.
+Jones Financial Companies Lllp acquired a new stake in Invesco S&P 500 Pure Growth ETF during the 3rd quarter worth $37,000.
+Selective Wealth Management Inc. acquired a new stake in Invesco S&P 500 Pure Growth ETF during the 3rd quarter worth $77,000.
+Arkadios Wealth Advisors raised its stake in Invesco S&P 500 Pure Growth ETF by 77.0% during the 3rd quarter.
+Arkadios Wealth Advisors now owns 416 shares of the company’s stock worth $80,000 after acquiring an additional 181 shares in the last quarter.
+Finally, FMR LLC raised its stake in Invesco S&P 500 Pure Growth ETF by 23,100.0% during the 1st quarter.
+FMR LLC now owns 696 shares of the company’s stock worth $80,000 after acquiring an additional 693 shares in the last quarter.

 Shares of NYSEARCA:RPG opened at $176.68 on Tuesday.
 The stock’s fifty day moving average is $192.84.
 Invesco S&P 500 Pure Growth ETF has a 12 month low of $149.33 and a 12 month high of $223.10.